As the articular cartilage surfaces breaks down and degenerates in a joint, it can cause pain, stiffness and swelling.

 Unlike the hip, which is a “ball and socket” joint, the shoulder joint is less of a socket and looks more like a “golf ball on a tee”, allowing it to move more than any other joint in the body.

-Dr. Vangsness is a board certified orthopedic surgeon, Chief of Sports Medicine at USC and a tenured Professor of Orthopedic Surgery at the Keck School of Medicine at USC.
+Dr. Vangsness is a board certified orthopedic surgeon and a tenured Professor of Orthopedic Surgery at the Keck School of Medicine at USC.
 He is a team physician for the USC athletic teams and several local high schools.
 Over his 25 year career, he has published more than 100 journal articles, lectured extensively both nationally and internationally and is the author of the critically acclaimed book, “The New Science of Overcoming Arthritis”.
 Dr. Vangsness specializes in the conservative and operative treatment of sports injuries and is recognized as a leader in the field of sports medicine.
 In addition, he performs cutting-edge research in stem cell therapy.

 To save time on your first visit you can download the “New Patient” registration forms below.